erencank/chess_client/README.md

 - The dev container will install Python 3.12 and the uv package manager, and run uv sync automatically.
 - In the container you can start your bot the same way as before using `uv run homemade.py`.

+# Writing your bot:

+## How it works

+Whenever a match is started with your bot, the backend will send a move request message to your bot.
+This will translate in the `search()` function being called with an updated `board` object.
+This is a [python-chess](https://python-chess.readthedocs.io/en/latest/) board object.
+The client then awaits a `PlayResult` move from the engine to send back to the backend.
+This happens for your bot, and then the opponent's bot, rinse and repeat until the match is over.

+What your `search()` engine has to do is to find the optimal move from the list of moves in `board.legal_moves` and return a `PlayResult` object with one the moves.

 ## Some helpful tips:

 There are a few approaches on how to tackle this Hackathon.